-Sustainability is no longer just a buzzword but has become an essential part of doing business.
-Over the years, more and more companies are making decisions and assessing performance based not only on profitability but also on their impact on the community and environment.
+Sustainability in the workplace has become an essential part of doing business in the 2020s and not simply an optional extra.
+More and more customers are assessing companies based not only on their products but also their impact on the community and environment.

-Businesses are realising the numerous benefits of becoming sustainable, including reduced costs, increased productivity, improved staff retention, better wellbeing in the workplace and enhanced brand reputation in the industry.
+Businesses are also realising the many benefits of adopting green office practices, including reduced costs, increased productivity, improved staff retention, better employee wellbeing and enhanced brand reputation.

-However, implementing sustainability in business has its challenges.
-According to a recent report by Bain & Company, where they surveyed more than 300 companies, 93% want to be sustainable and believe sustainability is important to the future success of the business.
-However, only 2% achieve their sustainability goals.
-And one of the biggest reasons sustainability fails has to do with culture change issues.
+However, adopting a sustainable business model has its challenges.
+According to a report by Bain & Company, 93 percent of companies they surveyed wanted to be sustainable and believed sustainability was important to the future success of the business.
+However, only two percent achieved their sustainability goals.

-That is why you need everyone involved in the process.
-People in the company need to understand what sustainability means for the business, define the goals to move forward, and determine their role in making things happen.
+Your individual business circumstances, goals and challenges, people and processes, plus your leadership and operational structures will influence the sustainable business practices you adopt.
+That’s why you need everyone to be involved in the process.
+People in your company need to understand what sustainability means for your business, define the goals to move forward, and determine their role in making things happen.

-Building a culture of sustainability involves everyone, from the executive leaders and management to all support staff, frontline employees and administration personnel.
+Building a culture of sustainability involves everyone, from the executive leaders and management to the support staff, frontline employees and administration personnel.

-Here are some steps you could take to start transforming your company into a more sustainable business.
+Here are some steps you can take to start transforming your company into a more sustainable business.

 What do you want to achieve as a business?
-How can you balance profit with the concerns of the community and the environment?
+How can you balance profitability with the concerns of the community and the environment?

 2. Do an audit of your current workplace